 Once your Frenchie is older, you can put your puppy on a twice a day, or even a once a day schedule.
 Your vet can help you determine the frequency and amount you should be feeding your Frenchie based on the needs of your Frenchie, size (over/under weight), activity level, etc. You can either feed him/her on a set schedule (which will help you know when he needs to poop) or you can have food available at all times and let them eat what and when they want, as long as they do not put on excessive weight.
 If they do put on excessive weight, you will have to monitor what they eat daily.

 You should use a puppy formula until your Frenchie is at least 1 year old.
-While he/she may look like a fully grown dog at 8 or 9 months, and may have actually reached its ultimate adult weight, your puppy is still finishing his/her growth and bone formation and needs those extra calories and nutrients.
+While he/she may look like a fully grown dog at 8 or 9 months, and may have actually reached its ultimate adult weight, your puppy is still finishing his/her physical development and bone formation and needs those extra calories and nutrients.
 When they are 1 year they should transitioned to a high quality, small or medium dog, adult food.

-We now feed all of our new puppies Mini Starter from Royal Canin (available from PetSmart and other reputable pet stores, as well as directly from the company.
+We now feed all of our new puppies Medium Starter from Royal Canin (available from PetSmart and other reputable pet stores, as well as directly from the company.
 If you can’t find Medium Starter, Mini Starter or even Maxi Starter will substitute fine, and we couldn’t be happier with the results.
 We strongly encourage each of our valued clients to use this wonderful puppy chow for at least the first month after you receive your puppy.
 Puppies are stressed when they are taken from their mothers and litter mates and sent to their new home, so anything that can be done to reduce further stress is important, and this means not abruptly changing their diet.

 If you are feeding your Frenchie a high quality small or medium adult dog food (if he/she is over 1 year) or puppy chow (if he/she is under a year), you can probably get by without special supplements.
-However, to be sure that all of our dogs are getting all of the nutrients they need to maintain strong, healthy bodies and good coats we have started giving each of them a NuVet tablet every day – and it has made a noticeable improvement in our kennel, especially with our pregnant and whelping females.
+However, to be sure that all of our dogs are getting all of the nutrients they need to maintain strong, healthy bodies and good coats, we have started giving our dogs NuVet tablets, and it has made a noticeable improvement in our kennel, especially with our pregnant and whelping females.

 We were told about this supplement from a breeder friend of ours who obtained fantastic results in her kennel by using this supplement every day with each of her dogs.
 She said she solved several problems (from skin rashes to low milk production in mothers, along with several other nagging health issues) when she started giving each dog in her kennel one of these supplements daily.
 We believe you and your Frenchie will also benefit from these outstanding supplements which you can find detailed under “Great Products”.
 When you use the number provided you can purchase these supplements at a significantly discounted rate versus the retail cost.